okrg/studio-shed/wp-content/plugins/wufoo-shortcode/readme.txt

 1.42 - Improvements to plugin

+1.43 - Top level navigation support for chromium based browsers

+1.46 - Fix insecure links generation

+1.47 - Fix hyperlink execution in forms

 == Frequently Asked Questions ==

 **What is Wufoo?**

 [Wufoo](http://wufoo.com) is a web app that helps anybody build amazing online forms.
 It's great for busy people who need to collect data or payments quickly, but don't want to deal with programming or servers.

 **Why is this useful?**